bikibird/ishml/src/notes.md

 The ball can be dropped.
 Carried or wearing tie may be untied

 The room can receive a dropped ball.  containing may be tied
+# net
+ishml.yarn.net

+Directed weighted graph.
+A.K.A network.

+The net stores the story world and is a directed weighted graph also know as a network.
+The nodes (vertices) are called knots and the lines connecting them are called plies.

 # Cords
 /*$.thing.cup.tie("cord:ply").to(otherKnot/otherPly) --one-way relation converse===null